-- Once at the top of the head, allow your fingers to lift away – though still maintain contact through the heels of the hands.
-Now lower your hands and move them to a different area of the head.
-Repeat this until you’ve covered your entire scalp.
+- Once at the top of the head, allow the Shampoo brush or fingers to lift away, though still maintain contact through the heels of your hands.
+Lower hands or the brush and move to a different area of the head.
+Repeat Step 2 until you’ve covered your entire scalp.

-- Next, bring one hand to your forehead and place the heel of your other hand at the back of your head.
+- Place your Shampoo brush down.
+Bring one hand to your forehead and place the heel of your other hand at the back of your head.
 Briskly rub your scalp all over with just your fingertips for about a minute, reaching as much of the scalp as you can with that hand.
 Switch hands and cover the remainder of your head.

-- Stroke your fingers through your hair from the top of the forehead, working back.
+- Stroke your fingers or the gentle Shampoo brush bristles through your hair from the top of the forehead, working back.